RE for RO Water: WWF

 In the future, purified water, across all hazard-prone areas, can be ensured by adopting the community enterprise model.
 If capital expenditure is borne by either the state or philanthropies and operational expenditure by the community enterprise, the sustainability of purified water systems can be ensured.

-This intervention can become a successful model across all hazard-prone areas of the country.
+This model has been replicated in Odissa with slight modification as per the local needs and it is running successfully. .
 By providing clean drinking water to communities, the intervention has the potential to reduce the vulnerability of all inhabitants of hazard-prone areas.